TaceoLabs/co-snarks/README.md

 [![docs.io](https://img.shields.io/badge/coCircom-docs-green)](https://docs.taceo.io/)
 [![crates.io](https://img.shields.io/badge/crates.io-v0.1.0-blue)](https://crates.io/)

-coCircom is a tool for building coSNARKs, a new technology that enables multiple distrusting parties to collaboratively compute a zero-knowledge proof (ZKP).
+coCircom is a tool for building **coSNARKs**, a new technology that enables multiple distrusting parties to collaboratively compute a zero-knowledge proof (ZKP).
 It leverages the existing domain-specific language [circom](https://github.com/iden3/circom) to define arithmetic circuits.
 With coCircom, all existing Circom circuits can be promoted to coSNARKs without any modification to the original circuit.